-Dental X-Rays Enable a Preventative Approach to Dental Care
+Dental X-Rays Enable a Preventative Approach to Dental Care in Philadelphia

 During a routine dental appointment, your dentist performs a visual examination of your mouth to detect any visible signs of dental problems such as cavities, periodontal disease, or other abnormalities.
 However, to gain a more thorough understanding of your oral health status, they may also recommend dental x-rays.